Stop limit order: What it is and how to use it effectively?

 Here are answers to some frequently asked questions about stop limit orders:

 A: No, not always.
-Hitting the stop price only activates your limit order.
-For the order to execute, the market price must then reach your specified limit price (or a better price for you).
-If the market price moves rapidly past your limit price after the stop is triggered, your order might not be filled.
+Reaching the stop price merely triggers your limit order.
+For the order to be executed, the market price must then meet your designated limit price (or a more favorable one).
+If the market price quickly surpasses your limit price after the stop is activated, your order may remain unfilled.

 A: The stop price is the trigger that activates your order into a live limit order.
 The limit price is the maximum price you'll pay (for a buy) or the minimum price you'll accept (for a sell) once that order is active.